jaw52/transform-jsx-for-vite/README-EN.md

 ##Ignore path

 Manually ignore the scanning of some paths.
-Refer to [fast global] for rules（ https://github.com/mrmlnc/fast-glob#readme )
+Refer to [fast-glob](https://github.com/mrmlnc/fast-glob#readme) for rules

 ```bash
 # single path